 Big Island Black Sand Beaches

-Punaluu Beach is located between Pahala and Na’a’ehu in Hawaii on the coast of Oahu.
+Punaluu Beach is located between Pahala and Na’a’ehu in Hawaii on the coast of Big Island.
 It is one of the seven Big Island black sand beaches that was created due to lava from the Kilauea Volcano.